 An investment in our ordinary shares is subject to a number of risks, including risks related to our business and industry, risks related to our corporate structure, risks related to doing business in China and risks related to our ordinary shares.
-You should carefully consider all of the information in this report before making an investment in the ordinary shares.
+You should carefully consider all of the information in this Report before making an investment in the ordinary shares.
 The following list summarizes some, but not all, of these risks.
 Please read the information in this section for a more thorough description of these and other risks.

-Risks Related to our Business and Industry
+Risks Related to Our Business and Industry

-For more detailed discussions of the following risks, see "Risk Factors-Risks Related to our Business and Industry" on pages 18 through 23.
+For more detailed discussions of the following risks, see "Risk Factors-Risks Related to our Business and Industry" on pages 18 through 24.

-- Our business operations are cash intensive, and our business could be adversely affected if we fail to maintain sufficient levels of liquidity and working capital; - We grant relatively long payment terms for accounts receivable which can adversely affect our cash flow; - We face short lead-times for delivery of products to customers.
-Failure to meet delivery deadlines could result in the loss of customers and damage to our reputation and goodwill; - We face intense competition, and if we are unable to compete effectively, we may not be able to maintain profitability; - Our revenues are highly dependent on a limited number of customers and the loss of any one of our major customers could materially and adversely affect our growth and revenues; - As we expand our operations, we may need to establish a more diverse supplier network for our raw materials.
-The failure to secure a more diverse supplier network could have an adverse effect on our financial condition; - To remain competitive, we are introducing new lines of business, including the production and sale of electric industrial vehicles.
-If our efforts are not successful, our results of operations may be materially and adversely affected; - New lines of business, including the production and sale of electric industrial vehicles, may subject us to additional risks; - Volatile steel prices can cause significant fluctuations in our operating results.
-Our revenues and operating income could decrease if steel prices increase or if we are unable to pass price increases on to our customers; and - We are subject to various risks and uncertainties that may affect our ability to procure raw materials.
+- Our subsidiaries' business operations are cash intensive, and our subsidiaries' business could be adversely affected if we fail to maintain sufficient levels of liquidity and working capital; - We grant relatively long payment terms for accounts receivable which can adversely affect our cash flow; - Our subsidiaries face short lead-times for delivery of products to customers.
+Failure to meet delivery deadlines could result in the loss of customers and damage to our reputation and goodwill; - Our subsidiaries face intense competition, and if we are unable to compete effectively, we may not be able to maintain profitability; - Our revenues are highly dependent on a limited number of customers and the loss of any one of our subsidiaries' major customers could materially and adversely affect our growth and revenues; - As our subsidiaries expand their operations, they may need to establish a more diverse supplier network for raw materials.
+The failure to secure a more diverse supplier network could have an adverse effect on our financial condition; - To remain competitive, our subsidiaries are introducing new lines of business, including the production and sale of electric industrial heavy equipment.
+If these efforts are not successful, our results of operations may be materially and adversely affected; - New lines of business, including the production and sale of electric industrial heavy equipment, may subject us and our subsidiaries to additional risks: - Volatile steel prices can cause significant fluctuations in our operating results.
+Our revenues and operating income could decrease if steel prices increase or if our subsidiaries are unable to pass price increases on to their customers; and - We are subject to various risks and uncertainties that may affect our subsidiaries' ability to procure raw materials.